cyroth/minecraft-server/README.md

 # minecraft-server
 quick setup for kids minecraft servers

+can use aws-user-data, just pull in desired minecraft version

 sudo yum install git -y

 scp the forge installer required and run